fermisurfaces/IFermi/README.md

 ## Acknowledgements

-Alex Ganose for help developing/improving code.
+Alex Ganose for developing/improving code and documentation.
 Sinead Griffin for suggesting the project.